 Good rope management is therefore important - no - not good rope management - excellent rope management.
 Learning good rope wrangling early on, on small routes, will pay dividends once the climbs get longer and more committing.

-If you can develop the skills, mindset and focus to keep your ropes in check, and deal with the when they get lose and cause trouble, then you’ll save a great deal of time and stress, and also be safer.
+If you can develop the skills, mindset and focus to keep your ropes in check and deal with them when they get lose and cause trouble, then you’ll save a great deal of time and stress, and also be safer.

 Rope Management notes

 Here are a few things to keep in mind while developing your rope wrangling skills.

 - A rope has two ends.
 If it has more than two then you’re in trouble (I once went to climb the Harlin on the Eiger with Paul Ramsden, only to find at the first belay a mouse had eaten halfway through our 100-metre rope!)

 - A rope has one middle, which should be marked clearly (if this wears off remark with Beal marker ink.